HISTORY MADE HERE

 THE HISTORY OF THE ARCADE

-The Arcade is a collection of five buildings located in Dayton, Ohio.
+The Arcade is a collection of nine buildings located in Dayton, Ohio.
 The Historic Arcade is a historical, architecturally elegant complex located in the heart of Dayton's central business district.
 Built between 1902 and 1904, it consists of five interconnecting buildings topped by a glass-domed rotunda, 70 feet high and 90 feet in diameter, below which two balconied upper floors circle the central enclave.
 The Arcade had the latest innovations, including elevators, a power plant and a cold storage plant.
 Check out the timeline to see the Arcade’s transformation.

 - 1990 - 1993